Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/preparation/create.md

 YourSketch();
 ```

-If we export the file with the command:
+We can export the file using the following command:

 ```sh
 microcad export lego_brick
 ```

 Nothing will be exported because the sketch does not contain any output geometry.
-Therefore, let's add some geometry!
+Therefore, let's add some!